Few things have such a boring and unglamorous image.

 8. Reduced health risks.

 Drinking more water isnâ€™t just about improving your health.
 You can also also prevent a few health problems besides the ones with your teeth and weight.
-According to studies cited in this article and in this one you can slice the risk of bladder cancer or dying from a heart attack in half by consuming the recommended amount of water.
+According to studies you can slice the risk of bladder cancer or dying from a heart attack in half by consuming the recommended amount of water.
 Drinking enough water can also lower the risk for constipation and kidney stones.

 You donâ€™t have to go to the store or supermarket.
 You get just walk over to the nearest tap and get some.